LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/Polymorphism/_Polymorphism.md

 For more general information on Polymorphism see:
 [System Design\ObjectOrientedDesign\ObjectOrientedConcepts\Polymorphism.md]

-In the context of OOP Polymorphism means that the same function name denotes many functions that are members of different objects.
+In the context of OOP Polymorphism means that the same function name is used to resolve to difference behavior depending on the invoking objects.

 Polymorphic behavior that can be implemented in C++ via the inheritance hierarchy, also known as subtype polymorphism.